 Welcome to Lori Day Consulting!

 Planning your child’s education can bring feelings of both excitement and uncertainty.
 I have worked in the field of education for over 30 years, serving in varied roles in public schools, private schools, and at the college level.
 My work with students has spanned the years from preschool through young adulthood in traditional academic settings, alternative programs, and special needs placements.
 I am an educational psychologist by training, and have also spent many years as a private school admissions director, head of school, and teacher.
 My consulting clients come from Massachusetts and many other locations within the US and abroad.
 Guiding parents of children with a wide range of learning profiles, I help place kids in schools that best meet their academic, social and emotional needs, whether they are gifted, educationally challenged, or solidly average students.
-Beginning January 1, 2017, I will be focusing the private school admissions portion of my practice on domestic students entering grades PK – 8 in the Boston metropolitan area.
+Beginning January 1, 2017, I will be focusing the private school admissions portion of my practice on domestic students applying for entry to grades PK – 12 in independent day schools in the Boston metropolitan area.
 The best time to get started is Spring or Summer in advance of the Fall application season for school entry the following Fall.

 I also assist parents in understanding their children’s learning styles and advocating for them within their schools.
 As a parent myself, I personally understand the practical and emotional needs of parents and children as they embark upon their own unique educational journeys.
 I am well known in the private school world through my former positions as Admissions & Financial Aid Director at The Fenn School in Concord, Massachusetts, and Head of School at Odyssey Day School in Wakefield, Massachusetts.